VMC Billing & Collection Policy

 Uninsured patients will be offered prompt pay discount options for their remaining balance.
 (Please refer to Uninsured & Prompt Pay Discount policy)

 Patients or responsible parties who express a hardship that results in them being unable to pay the entire balance at one time will be offered an extended payment arrangement for up to 12 months, interest free.
 The minimal payment due shall be $50 on all hospital accounts and $25 on all physician accounts, not to exceed 12 months in duration.
+If the patient or responsible party cannot meet the 12-month requirement to complete payment in full, bank financing will be offered.

 If the patient indicates a problem paying the bill at all due to limited income, the patient or responsible party will be provided a Financial Assistance application, which must be completed and returned with appropriate supporting financial documentation for consideration of account balance adjustment to Financial Assistance.
-(Please refer to Financial Assistance Policy)
+(Please refer to Financial Assistance Policy.)

 Valley Medical Center offers a Valley Tax Dividend adjustment to qualified King County Public Hospital District #1 homeowners for property taxes paid.
 The Valley Dividend credit may be applied to out-of-pocket expenses owed to Valley Medical Center after all third party and insurance payments have been made.